 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients prescribed antianxiety medications.
-These medications are generally given to patients experiencing depression or anxiety.
+This indicates the percent of residents who were prescribed antianxiety medications.
+These medications are typically given to patients suffering from depression and anxiety.

 Managing Depression Among Residents